fylgja/site/src/components/utilpack/index.md

 order: 1
 ---

-Build and use your own CSS util classes with Sass via the Fylgja utilpack.
+Build and use your own CSS utility classes with Sass using the Fylgja utilpack.

 ## Installation